Charityj1/charityexperimentary.com/README.md

    - Includes interactive filtering functionality.

 4. **Services Page**
-   - Highlights the core services offered, such as fast delivery and 24/7 support.
+   - Highlights the core services, such as fast delivery and 24/7 support.

 5. **Contact Us Page**
    - Features a user-friendly form for inquiries.